Spectroscopy and Coherence of an Excited-State Transition in Tm$^{3+}$:YAlO$_3$ at Telecommunication Wavelength

-To improve the optical coherence time, several avenues can be pursued.
-First, spin flips and flip-flops are suppressed at lower temperatures, and a longer optical coherence time can thus be expected by further cooling the crystal.
-Second, the magnetic field can be increased up to a point where spin flips become the primary limitation.
-And third, changing both the magnitude and the direction of the magnetic field may lead to spectrally stable optical clock transitions, which have been reported before for other rare-earth crystals \cite{Ortu2018,huang2023investigation}, including for Tm-doped crystals \cite{davidson2021measurement}.
-Finally, we note that one can easily change the concentration (and hence average distance) between Tm ions involved in the excited-state transition by changing the initial pumping step from Z1 to Y1.
-This enables control of instantaneous spectral diffusion, i.e. decoherence caused by the interactions between neighboring Tm ions upon excitation \cite{thiel2014measuring}.
+Several avenues can be pursued.
+First, spin flips and flip-flops are suppressed at lower temperature and a longer optical coherence time can thus be expected by further cooling the crystal.
+For instance, the spectral diffusion model used to fit the data in Figure 3b predicts $T_2=10.6 \mu s$ for T$<$0.8K, B=2T, OD=0.4 and $t_{\text{wait}}=11\mu s$, see supplemental material.
+Second, reducing either the Tm doping concentration, the concentration of Tm-ions in the Y1 level, and/or the optical power used to burn spectral holes is expected to lead to a further increase of $T_2$, with values of several ten $\mu$s appearing realistic to reach.
+Third, the magnetic field can be increased up to a point where spin flips become the primary limitation.
+This should also reduce the impact of the Van Vleck paramagnetism as the energy gap between the lowest Stark levels in the \textsuperscript{3}H\textsubscript{6} manifold will increase and flip-flops of pseudo-spins therefore become less likely.
+And fourth, changing both the magnitude and the direction of the magnetic field may lead to spectrally stable optical clock transitions, which have been reported before for several rare-earth crystals \cite{Ortu2018,huang2023investigation}, including for a Tm-doped crystal \cite{davidson2021measurement}.
+Our finding of a quadratic Zeeman shift is an important first step towards this end.

-Overall, our results demonstrate the potential of excited-state transitions in REI-doped crystals for applications in quantum information processing.
-In particular, they open the path to true single-photon sources and quantum memory within the telecom E band at 1450 nm -- an alternative to erbium and potentially enabling the creation of quantum networks coexisting with classical communication at 1550 nm over the same fiber infrastructure \cite{valivarthi2019}.
+Overall, our results demonstrate that excited-state transitions in REI-doped crystals may be useful for applications in quantum information processing.
+In particular, the 1450 nm line in Tm may enable to creation of true single-photon sources and quantum memory within a telecom band -- a potential alternative to erbium and possibly enabling the creation of quantum networks coexisting with classical communication at 1550 nm over the same fiber infrastructure \cite{valivarthi2019}.